Incoherents: History

 In 1886 Jules Levy began to be the target of criticism.
 He was accused of using the Incoherent Arts for its own interests.
 He had in fact opened a publishing house in 1886 and published the works of his friends (Goudeau, Leroy, Monselet, etc..), illustrated by artists such as Boutet, Somm or Gray.
 He lost the support of the satirical weekly magazine Le Courrier français who had declared him "the official unofficial Incoherent" in 1884.
 Meanwhile, others began taking advantage of the Incoherent movement by opening Incoherent cafés or magazines, that the founders of the movement had nothing to do with.

 In 1887 Jules Levy promised the end of Inconsistency would be on April 16 of that year.
 A costume party was organized for the occasion with a Folies Bergère funeral procession.
 However, Incoherence has a brief renaissance on March 27, 1889 at a new dance held at the Eden Theatre.
 Levy wanted this event to remind the good memories of the Incoherent arts and to announce the return of his exhibitions.
 But in the spring of the 1889 exhibition he organized, while the Expo was in full swing in Paris, it was a fiasco.
 The press hardly covered the event, and even the Le Courrier français remained silent.
 The Incoherent arts had lost its novelty value.

 Jules Levy, refusing to give up, created the magazine Folies Bergère in January 1891.
 Poorly organized, not repeated, the show is considered too long and the ball too short.

 The last gasp of the inconsistency, his exhibition of 1893 had a brand new premise at Olympia, and passed almost unnoticed.
 Jules Blois of the French Mail wrote: "All that is outdated, outmoded.
-Inconsistency joined decadence, decay and other jokes with or without handles in the bag of old fashioned chiffes."
+Inconsistency joined decadence, decay and other jokes with or without handles in the bag of old-fashioned rags."
 Despite that, Levy still pulled on the Incoherent string until 1896 when it was met with massive indifference from the press.